timschofield/webERP/doc/developers/TESTING.md

 To understand the cause of failures from the CI test runs, follow this process:

-1. go to the lit of executions (aka. "runs") of the CI tests: https://github.com/timschofield/webERP/actions/workflows/ci.yaml
+1. go to the list of executions (aka. "runs") of the CI tests: https://github.com/timschofield/webERP/actions/workflows/ci.yaml

 2. click on the failed run, f.e. https://github.com/timschofield/webERP/actions/runs/17749928838